AdamCoscia/Paintings-By-Comparison/README.md

    - By installing Node.js, you also get npm, which is a command line executable for downloading and managing Node.js packages.
      - Check the version of Node.js and npm that you have installed by running `node -v` and `npm -v` from the command line/terminal
    - Be careful of conflicting with existing installations of Node.js on your machine!
-2. Open your command line/terminal and navigate to _app/_
+2. Open your command line/terminal and navigate to the _app/_ directory of this repo
 3. Either run:
    - `npm ci` **(Preferred, ensure that the package-lock.json is not modified from when you cloned the repository)**
      - installs required libraries from _package-lock.json_